lliebig/simpLISTic/README.md

 # simpLISTic
-A super simple task list for Android with reminders and Material Design GUI.
+A super simple task list for Android with reminders and a Material Design GUI.

 ### Screenshots